Back in 2007, a National Endowment of the Arts report showed that fewer people read.

 The number of books in a home is a significant predictor of academic achievement.

-According to the study, as the amount we read decreases, so does our comprehension, writing skills, and ability to get and hold a job.
+According to the report, as the amount we read decreases, so does our comprehension, writing skills, and ability to get and hold a job.

-Many, if not most, homeschoolers are already aware of the benefits of reading — heavily investing in books and time reading to our children.
+Updated studies may show more promise in the area of reading.
+And many, if not most, homeschoolers are already aware of the benefits of reading — investing heavily in books and time reading to our children.
 But there is always room for improvement.
-Here are ways we can encourage a life-long reading habit.

-- Start early.
 Read to your children from infancy.
-It is never too early to read to a child.
+Begin their library very early.
+Surround your surroundings with great books.
+It is never too early to read to a child — or too late!

-- Set the example.
 Little eyes are watching.
-Be a homeschooled mom!
-If your children see you reading for not only informational purposes, but also for enjoyment, they will be more likely pick up this habit.
+Be a homeschooled mom.
+If your children are accustomed to seeing you regularly devouring a good book, they will be more likely to pick up the habit.

 15- to 24-year-olds spend only 7–10 minutes per day on voluntary reading— about 60% less time than the average American.
 By contrast, 15- to 24-year-olds spend 2 to 2½ hours per day watching TV.
 This activity consumes the most leisure time for men and women of all ages.